leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 # 2025 Compliance

-# Leighton Dynamica, Xerataus IQX, F-47 Program Terms
+# Leighton Dynamica, Xerataus IQX Program Terms

 The following terms (“IQX/AI Program Terms”) supplement the Master Subscription Agreement and Terms of Service (each, respectively and as applicable, the “Agreement”) between you and Xerataus IQX, L.AgH LLC (“A1MX, Leighton Avant-Garde Haus, Leighton Dynamica, Leighton IQX, Xerataus IQX) and apply to and govern your participation in the A1MX, Leighton IQX, and Xerataus IQX early access program that provides AI-enabled features and functionality to program participants (“IQX/AI Program”).
 All defined terms in these IQX/AI Program Terms shall have the same meaning as in the Agreement.
 The applicable Agreement (including our
 Privacy Policy) is incorporated by reference and will control for any provisions not addressed in these IQX/AI Program Terms.